This post may contain affiliate links. Please read our disclosure policy.

 Southern Style Green Beans topped with bacon crumbles

-Home cooked vegetables are a staple in the south.
-They most always are cooked with some type of fat.
+Homecooked vegetables are a staple in the south.
+They are almost always cooked with some type of fat.
 It’s either ham hocks, butter, or some type of pork!
 I grew up cooking green beans with bacon!
 I mean really is there any other way?

 There is much talk about how people like their green beans!
 Crisp, crunchy, soft, cooked to death, or just in the middle!
 They can get quite passionate over these little fellas!
 Personally, I like them cooked all kinds of ways, but this is one of my favorites.
 And I sure hope you enjoy them as well!

 These are a traditional Southern Style Green Bean.
 Cooked until soft, infused with bacon, salty with a peppery note.
-I also add some red pepper that gives them a little extra kick.
+I also added some red pepper to give them a little extra kick.
 We like a little spice to ours.
 But if you don’t like that spice, this can totally be omitted.
 After all, my momma never used red pepper!

 a colander filled with fresh green beans